vassiliphilippov/erct-papers/_papers/13-ocallaghan-et-al-2016-early-literacy-lexia-rct.md

       2) “The trial was ended after the intervention group had received one block of intervention support. … T2 was 2-month follow-up.” (p.
 551)

-      Thus, G is not met.
+      No additional data or independent follow-up studies were found tracking participants through to graduation.
+Therefore, Criterion G is not met.
   r:
     met: true
     explanation: >-